Ricardo-Cerqueira/Selenium-Intro/Tests-Documentation/youtube.md

 - The test might require adjustments if there are changes in the structure or behavior of the YouTube website.
 - This is a basic test case covering the search functionality.
 Additional tests can be implemented to cover more scenarios and edge cases.
 - The test seems to be working, based on the logs I have introduced to debug.
 However, I am not fully convinced of the test cases success.
 I encountered some problems with the text input; therefore, Im not entirely sure its working properly and will need further investigation and knowledge I do not currently possess.

+### UPDATED:
+- The test case has been fixed and the test results have been verified.